-You may enter up to three preferences for SRGs/SEPs in the boxes in the "Assign to Study Section" row.
-Use one box per individual SRG/SEP preference request.
-Use the column labeled "First Choice" to enter your first choice.
+You may enter up to three preferences for SRGs/SEPs in the boxes in the "Suggested Study Sections" row.
+Use one box per individual SRG/SEP preference suggestion.
 All review preferences will be considered.
-Note: your application will be assigned based on the most appropriate match between it, the terms of the FOA, and the guidelines for each SRG/SEP, with your preference(s) taken into consideration when possible.
+Note: Your application will be assigned based on the most appropriate match between it, the terms of the FOA, and the guidelines for each SRG/SEP, with your preference(s) taken into consideration when possible.

-Note: this information is not applicable if you are submitting an application to an RFA.
+Note: This information is not applicable if you are submitting an application to an RFA.